Quantizations of local Calabi-Yau threefolds and their moduli of vector bundles: Quantum moduli of bundles on

 \begin{theorem} If $\sigma$ is an extremal Poisson structure on $W_1$, then the quantum moduli space $\mathfrak M_j^{\hbar} (\mathcal W_1, \sigma)$ can be viewed as the étale space of a constructible sheaf of generic rank $2j-2$ over the classical moduli space $\mathfrak M_j (W_1)$ with singular stalks up to rank $4j -5$. \end{theorem}

 \begin{proof} We give the details of the case $j=3$, for an extremal Poisson structure, that is, the case when all brackets vanish on the first formal neighbourhood.
-The general case is clear from these calculations, just notationally more complicated.
+The general case is clear from these calculations, just notationally more complicated (one uses the same method of comparing monomials of the same order, but a larger $j$ implies a significantly larger number of monomials).

 When $j=3$ and $\sigma= u_1\sigma_1$, expression \ref{12term} becomes:

 and we get a system of equations:

 To have an isomorphism $q' \sim p'$, we need to cancel out the coefficients of $ z^5u_1, z^4u_1, z^3u_1, z^2u_1,$ $ z^5u_2, z^4u_2,z^3u_2,z^2u_2$ in $\trevo$ with appropriate choices of $\lambda_i$.
 Consequently, $q' \sim p'$ if and only if the following equality holds for some choice of $\lambda_0, \lambda_1, \lambda_2,\lambda_3$: